bedatadriven/renjin-xml2/README.md

 # renjin-xml2

 A drop-in replacement for the [xml2](https://github.com/hadley/xml2) package in Renjin.
 Note that this replacement package is currently by no means fully functional.
-For one, it doesn't yet handle HTML files.
+Check the [NAMESPACE](NAMESPACE) file to get an impression of which functions are available.
 In the remainder of this README, the term *xml2* refers to the original R package authored by Wickham *et al*.

 ## Some technical details